cirosantilli/linux-cheat/compile/gcc/index.md

 Does all above steps in one

-If you use make, it is faster to genterate `.o` and keep them, since if the source does not change, make will not recompile the corresponding `.o`
+If you use make, it is faster to generate `.o` and keep them, since if the source does not change, make will not recompile the corresponding `.o`